jlandowner/helm-chartsnap/README.md

   NO_COLOR=1 chartsnap -c YOUR_CHART

 Flags:
   -c, --chart string              path to the chart directory. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES' as 'CHART'
       --config-file string        config file name or path, which defines snapshot behavior e.g. dynamic fields (default ".chartsnap.yaml")
   -N, --ctx-lines int             number of lines to show in diff output.
 0 for full output (default 3)
       --debug                     debug mode
-      --failfast              fail once any test case failed -h, --help                  help for chartsnap
-  -n, --namespace string      namespace. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES --namespace NAMESPACE' as 'NAMESPACE' (default "default")
+      --fail-helm-error           fail if 'helm template' command failed --failfast                  fail once any test case failed -h, --help                      help for chartsnap -n, --namespace string          namespace. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES --namespace NAMESPACE' as 'NAMESPACE' (default "default")
   -o, --output-dir string         directory which is __snapshot__ directory is created. (default: values file directory if --values is set; chart directory if chart is local; else current directory)
       --parallelism int           test concurrency if taking multiple snapshots for a test value file directory. default is unlimited (default -1)
       --release-name string       release name. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES' as 'RELEASE_NAME' (default "chartsnap")
-  -u, --update-snapshot       update snapshot mode
-  -f, --values string         path to a test values file or directory. if the directory is set, all test files are tested. if empty, default values are used. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES' as 'VALUES'
+      --snapshot-version string   use a specific snapshot format version. v1, v2, v3 are supported. (default: latest) -u, --update-snapshot           update snapshot mode -f, --values string             path to a test values file or directory. if the directory is set, all test files are tested. if empty, default values are used. this flag is passed to 'helm template RELEASE_NAME CHART --values VALUES' as 'VALUES'
   -v, --version                   version for chartsnap

 ```